pdjr-n2k/ROM106/README.md

 # ROM104 - NMEA 2000 relay output module

-This project implements an NMEA 2000 relay output module with support for four relay output channels.
+This project implements an NMEA 2000 relay output module with support for up to six relay output channels.
 See
 [SIM108](https://github.com/preeve9534/SIM108/),
 a complementary project that implements an eight-channel NMEA